 Writing is a habit that, once formed, cannot easily be broken.
 If, as the famous lexicographer, Samuel Johnson, reportedly said, "No man but a blockhead ever wrote, except for money," then I am prepared to stand confessed as a blockhead many times over, for I have chosen to spend most of my years regularly engaged in the stubborn practice of putting words together, nearly always in hellbent defiance of Samuel Johnson's opinion, as evidenced by the varied examples to be found here.

-One of my essays, celebrating the 50th anniversary of The Rolling Stones, is featured in That Devil Music: Best Rock Writing 2014, published by Excitable Press.
+One of my essays, celebrating the 50th anniversary of The Rolling Stones, is featured in the anthology, That Devil Music: Best Rock Writing 2014.

-I serve as General Editor/Chief Writer for two websites:
+I also serve as General Editor/Chief Writer for two websites:

 Brit Rock by the Bay features photographs and memories of performances by